 Toledo is the southernmost District in Belize with Punta Gorda as its main city and also home to a Mayan Cacao (chocolate) factory.
 It is also the least developed District in the country; however, true adventurers will enjoy the extensive cave networks, coastal lowland plains, unspoiled rainforests, and offshore cayes.
 Sometimes the least developed areas are where you find true freedom and have the best fun away from the fast-paced world we are bound to.
 Click here for TripAdvisor’s list of things to do in Toledo.

 Traveling Within Belize

 The main highways are paved and have bus services connecting cities and towns.
 Car rental can be found at the international airport and in Belize City.
 The fastest way, of course, to get to all these great places in Belize is to fly.
-Check out Tropic Air, but click on the link first to save 10% on all your Belize Travel.
-Read “Best way to get to Ambergris Caye” and other great traveler reviews on the 17 minute Tropic Air flight to everyone’s favorite island destination.
+Check out Tropic Air, but click on the link first to learn about how you can donate to a local charity.
+Read “Best way to get to Ambergris Caye” and other great traveler reviews on the 17 minute Tropic Air flight from Belize City to everyone’s favorite island destination.